 In the first part of this article, we look at the Yahoo cyber attack in detail.
 We explain who was responsible for the Yahoo cyber attack and how they did it.
 We will examine which personal data hackers stole.
 How secure were Yahoo’s security measures?
 How did they react after the Yahoo cyber attack?
 We will explain how to recognise whether a hacker hacks your email account and what to do.

 We conclude this report with lessons to learn in light of the Yahoo attack; how can we make our online defences as secure as possible to protect ourselves and our money.
-We do not want to have to turn to Cashfloat as a short term loan provider because of a financial scam caused by hackers.

 - The Yahoo cyber attacks – who did it, how and why